 - DCI is the sole and exclusive underwriter of the bonds in the United States and has agreed to use its best efforts to sell the bonds. - DCI will receive a selling concession at a rate to be determined from time to time by Israel and DCI.
-The amount of the selling concession will not exceed 6% of the purchase price of the bonds sold. - DCI will pay all fees and expenses to brokers or dealers who assist in the sale of the bonds.
-Upon prior written consent from the State, DCI may utilize the services of any other person or persons as broker, dealer or agent, under any arrangement not inconsistent with the Underwriting Agreement.

-DCI will use its best efforts to sell as many of the bonds as it can; however, there is no assurance that all the bonds will be sold.
+The amount of the selling concession will not exceed 6% of the purchase price of the bonds sold. - DCI will use its best efforts to sell the entire authorized issue of the bonds; however, there is no assurance that all the bonds will be sold.